On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "I don't think I've made mistakes".

-Then comes the technical argumentation: at this point, Michael Schumacher claims to have always had understeer, in other terms, a tendency to widen the trajectory; in qualifying, despite not having change the set-up, the contrary happened and the single-seater spun.
+Then comes the technical argumentation: at this point, Michael Schumacher claims to have always had understeer, in other words, a tendency to widen the trajectory; in qualifying, despite not having changed the set-up, the contrary happened and the single-seater spun.

 "If the technical data don't provide any explanation, it will mean that the problem was between the tank and the steering".